 The first step you need to take if you have asbestos in your home is to get in touch with your local council.
 Ask them if they provide free removal and disposal.
 In the unfortunate event that your local council does not support free asbestos removal services, it will be wise to get some quotes for asbestos testing and removal.

 Prices for asbestos shed roof removal are dependent upon the size of the shed and its location.
 Prices start at about £300, but that is only a rough estimate.
 If you would like an accurate quote for asbestos shed roof removal or replacement, you will need to get a quote from an asbestos removal company.
 Getting a quote of a company that specialises in the removal of asbestos will be able to assess the amount of asbestos on your shed roof and provide you with an accurate quote for its safe removal and disposal.

-This free guide to asbestos removal costs was written by Asbestos Adviser and published in March 2020.
+This free guide to asbestos removal cost was written by Asbestos Adviser and published in May 2023.